Who Was Martin Luther?

 The scandalous marriage of a disgraced monk to a disgraced nun may have somewhat tarnished the reform movement, but over the next several years, the couple prospered and had six children.

-Katharina proved herself a more than capable wife and ally, as she greatly increased their family's wealth by shrewdly investing in farms, orchards and a brewery.
+Katharina proved herself a more than a capable wife and ally, as she greatly increased their family's wealth by shrewdly investing in farms, orchards and a brewery.
 She also converted a former monastery into a dormitory and meeting center for Reformation activists.

 Luther later said of his marriage, "I have made the angels laugh and the devils weep."
 Unusual for its time, Luther in his will entrusted Katharina as his sole inheritor and guardian of their children.

-From 1533 to his death in 1546, Martin Luther served as the dean of theology at University of Wittenberg.
+From 1533 to his death in 1546, Luther served as the dean of theology at University of Wittenberg.
 During this time he suffered from many illnesses, including arthritis, heart problems and digestive disorders.

 The physical pain and emotional strain of being a fugitive might have been reflected in his writings.